Mingyumaz/CCHC/Doc/examples_with_p4.md

 * src: [p4-topo-test.cc](https://github.com/Mingyumaz/NS3-p4simulator-module/blob/master/examples/p4-topo-test.cc)

+It is possible to complete the p4 program simulation without other "redundant" modules.
+Therefore, to use it, you need to configure the relevant module first.

-The basic ethernet, ipv4, udp, tcp and arp protocols are implemented using the p4 language, and setted in the switch in network.
+The basic `ethernet`, `ipv4`, `udp`, `tcp` and `arp` protocols are implemented using the p4 language, and setted in the switch in network.
 In the examples, there is no processing for queues, etc.
 But with the old version of the p4.